 Just Kids will feature experimental work from Magnum Photographers at the beginning of their careers.
 Just as in David Hurn’s Isle of Wight Festival project, documenting 150,000 people who turned up to see Bob Dylan, Joan Baez, The Who and Joni Mitchell, the selection of images will ‘bring it all flooding back’ without lapsing into nostalgia.

-Throughout the building, young designer Yinka Ilori will stage his characteristically vibrant interventions; born of passions for interior design and the bold colours of Nigerian prints and textures, his work has spanned furniture making to full-scale installations: Ilori recently redesigned London’s iconic Africa Centre.
-In The Magnum Home, Ilori will conceive an ambitious response to ideas of the home as they intersect with those of youth.
-Rooms such as studies, bedrooms and salons will operate as fully immersive spaces – get in touch with your inner teenager and compose some tortured poetry in the library, slouch at the desk or nap on the sofa.
-The photographs will serve as a catalyst for, and unifying force between, Ilori’s design and Eshun’s practice.
+Throughout the building, young designer Yinka Ilori staged his characteristically vibrant interventions; born of passions for interior design and the bold colours of Nigerian prints and textures, his work has spanned furniture making to full-scale installations: Ilori recently redesigned London’s iconic Africa Centre.
+In The Magnum Home, Ilori conceived an ambitious response to ideas of the home as they intersect with those of youth.
+Rooms such as studies, bedrooms and salons operated as fully immersive spaces.
+The photographs served as a catalyst for, and unifying force between, Ilori’s design and Eshun’s practice.

-The exhibition will be free to visit, and incorporate a daily programme of events and talks.
+The exhibition was free to visit, and incorporated a daily programme of events and talks.